Functional Registration and Local Variations: Identifiability, Rank, and Tuning

-In order to probe the breakdown point of the proposed registration procedure in the rank $> 1$ setting, we also considered classes of rank $2$ and rank $3$ models, recorded the relative $L_{2}$-error in estimation of the data curves, i.e, the median of $||\widehat{X}_{i} - X_{i}||/||X_{i}||, i=1,2,\ldots,n$, and consider a threshold of $10\%$ error as a criterion for good performance.
+It is observed that the registration procedure performs quite well and aligns the peak (present in the true curves) adequately under both models (see Figure \ref{Fig5}).
+Further, the two smaller troughs near the end-points present in the rank $3$ model are also reasonably aligned (see the plots in the third row in Figure \ref{Fig5}).
+However, except the FRM procedure, the other two competing methods completely fail in registering the data curves (see Figures \ref{Figsupp-rank2} and \ref{Figsupp-rank3} in Appendix A (Supplementary Material)).
+Also, unlike our procedure, the registered curves using the FRM procedure seems to lack the two troughs present in the original curves near the boundary points for the rank $3$ model.
+For each of the two models, the mean seems to be estimated very well based on the registered curves using our procedure.
+The other procedures follow suit.
+A similar statement is also true for the first eigenfunction under these two models.
+However, there is more bias in the estimate of the second eigenfunction under the rank $2$ model for all of the registration procedures.
+Under the rank $3$ model, the CMR and the PW methods are not fully able to capture the shape of the second eigenfunction, while our procedure and the FRM method does.
+The third eigenfunction under this model is somewhat reasonably estimated only by our procedure. \\ In order to probe the breakdown point of the proposed registration procedure in the rank $> 1$ setting, we also considered classes of rank $2$ and rank $3$ models, recorded the relative $L_{2}$-error in estimation of the data curves, i.e, the median of $||\widehat{X}_{i} - X_{i}||/||X_{i}||, i=1,2,\ldots,n$, and consider a threshold of $10\%$ error as a criterion for good performance.